colleenchan/pifpaf/README.md

 Now suppose the user does not have access to the individual-level exposure data but does know its mean and variance.
 This is typical in publications, where only the mean and variance are reported.
 We can approximate the PAF using only the first two moments.
+In this example, the mean of the exposure is 1.55 with variance 1.6.

 ``` r
 paf.app(meanx = 1.55, varx = 1.6, n = 1000, beta = log(1.27), varbeta = 0.002)